DreamCodes4Life/OpenUSDFundamentals/README.md

 ```
 </table>

+#### <ins>LayerStack:</ins>
-LayerStack: The ordered set of layers resulting from the recursive gathering of all SubLayers of a Layer, plus the layer itself as first and strongest.
+The ordered set of layers resulting from the recursive gathering of all SubLayers of a Layer, plus the layer itself as first and strongest.

 # Content Aggregation: Exam Weight 10%
 # Customizing USD: Exam Weight 6%